Do you want to know how to make grass green in Photoshop and create a full, healthy lawn for your real estate photography?

 - Change the last layer to multiply, and set its opacity to 40%.

-- Next comes the Inverted Masking process.
+- In the next step you’ll do the Inverted Masking.
 Hold down the ALT button and click the Masking button to achieve Inverted Masking.

-- Using a Pen tool (P), or a Lasso tool (L), trace around the lawn you want to replace.
+- Use a Pen tool (P), or a Lasso tool (L), trace around the lawn you want to replace.

 - Make sure to feather your selection (between 0.5% to 1.5%) so that the edges of your masking look smooth.

-Your lawn should come out of this process looking green, healthy and beautiful!
+Your lawn should now come out looking green, healthy, and beautiful!